yakuzadave/pymud-ss13/docs/genetics_system.md

 ## Random Events

 The random event system can trigger incidents involving genetics or DNA labs, such as the **unstable_clone** event which causes harmful mutations.

+## Disease Resistance

+Mutating a player with `immunity` grants them partial protection from diseases.
+Infections will be blocked entirely and any existing illnesses inflict only half their usual damage during each disease tick.